CJQuintero61/cpp-Projects/Data Structures/Pointers/ReadMe.md

-This folder is for code problems to practice pointers
+This folder is for code problems to practice the basics of pointers.